anshumanairy/penta6/README.md

 Freight Forwarding

+Setup:
+- Clone the Repo from the master branch
+- Install the requirements from requirements.txt
+- Create empty db in mysql of name penta6_db
+- python manage.py migrate
+- python manage.py loaddata countries.json

+TO DO:
 - [x] Logo and Colour Scheme
 - [x] Help and how in COVID 19
 - [ ] Login and Register